-Closing costs include a wide range of charges for services related to applying for a mortgage.
-Some of these costs are related to the property — appraising it to verify its value and searching property records to ensure a clear title — and others are related to the paperwork involved, including attorney fees and the expense of originating and underwriting the loan.
+Closing costs include a range of charges for services related to applying for a mortgage and finalizing a real estate sale.
+Some of the costs are related to the property you’re trying to buy — appraising it to verify its value and searching property records to ensure a clear title — and others are related to the paperwork involved in the transaction, including attorney fees and the expense of originating and underwriting the loan.

-Closing costs are separate from the down payment, and you usually need to get a cashier’s check (not a personal check) to pay them.
+Closing costs are paid at the closing, as the name implies, and usually require a cashier’s check (not a personal check).

 The closing costs associated with the property are the expenses that help verify the home’s ownership and value.
 This is important, because the home is the collateral for the mortgage.

-- Appraisal fee – The appraisal fee covers the work a licensed appraiser does to determine what the home is worth.
-The average appraisal fee for a single-family home is $348, according to HomeAdvisor, but you’ll likely pay more for a larger home.
+- Appraisal fee – The appraisal fee covers the work a licensed professional does to determine what the home is worth.
+The average appraisal fee for a single-family home is $352, according to HomeAdvisor, but you’ll likely pay more for a larger home.
 While this is considered a “closing” cost, you typically pay this well before closing day.

-- Home inspection fee – Separate from the appraisal, the home inspection fee goes to the home inspector that evaluates the home before closing, and usually runs a few hundred dollars.
+- Home inspection fee – Separate from the appraisal, the home inspection fee goes to the home inspector who evaluates the home’s condition, and usually runs a few hundred dollars.
 While an inspection is technically optional, it’s best to have one so you’re aware of any problems with the home.
 (What a home inspection won’t do, however, is tell you how much those problems could cost to fix.)

 - Title insurance – Lenders require borrowers to obtain title insurance in case there are issues with ownership after the sale.
 This policy protects the lender, and the cost is usually 0.50 percent to 1 percent of the amount you’re borrowing for your mortgage.
 For an additional cost, you might choose to purchase your own title insurance policy, as well, to protect your financial interest in the home.